wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

     `(WeVoteServerPy3.7) admins-iMac:WeVoteServer admin$ python manage.py makemigrations`
     `(WeVoteServerPy3.7) admins-iMac:WeVoteServer admin$ python manage.py makemigrations wevote_settings`

-     (January 28, 2019:  that second makemigrations for the wevote_settings table should not be necessary, but it is today)
+     (January 28, 2019:  that second makemigrations for the wevote_settings table should not be necessary, but as of today, it is necessary.
+The second makemigrations will be harmless, if it becomes unnecessary at some point.)

-2. Run migrate.  "migrate, which is responsible for applying and unapplying migrations."
+2. Run migrate.
+Django "migrate is responsible for applying and unapplying migrations."

     `(WeVoteServerPy3.7) admins-iMac:WeVoteServer admin$ python manage.py migrate`